docb/dbRackModules/README.md

 - Osc7 is a complex oscillator producing some harsh phase distorted waves.
 - It provides 8 types of phase distortion which can be controlled via an amount parameter and input.
-- Aliasing is suppressed via 16 times oversampling (can be turned off in the menu, as DC blocking).
+- Aliasing is suppressed via 16 times oversampling.

 ### Osc8